Large, Powerful and Unfortunately Unreliable

 While Yukon sales are currently flat, thanks to rising fuel costs and plenty of rivals vying for full-size SUV dollars, it was

 once at the top of GM's charts.
 With Ford's Expedition the only true threat, the sun was shining on the domestic division and it was time to make hay.
-Making matters even better, the Yukon shared everything other than its front grille and a modicum of exterior and interior trim items with the Chevy Tahoe.
-Both combined low-budget pickup-truck roots to boost the automaker's profits substantially via shared components and resultant economies of scale.
+Making matters even better for GM, the Yukon shared everything other than its front grille and a modicum of exterior and interior trim items with the Chevy Tahoe, optimizing economies of scale and therefore profits.
+Both combined low-budget pickup-truck roots to boost the automaker's bottom line substantially.

 When GMC launched the Yukon in 1992 it what was merely a shortened Suburban, a designation GM's truck brand shared with Chevy.
 Its more manageable size, yet tall, aggressive

 |When GMC launched the Yukon in 1992 it what was merely a shortened Suburban.
 (Photo: General Motors)|